stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 For example the type for the `VkApplicationInfo` structure is `VK_STRUCTURE_TYPE_APPLICATION_INFO`.

 This saves us the effort of having to manually populate this field when we use the structure - Bonus!

-(We should probably have made this field final).

 ### Methods